netdata/agent-service-discovery/README.md

-# Service-discovery
+# Service discovery

-Service-discovery extracts all the potentially useful information from different sources, converts it to the configurations and exports them to the different destinations.
+Service discovery extracts all the potentially useful information from different sources, converts it to the configurations and exports them to the different destinations.

 # Pipeline

-Service-discovery pipeline has 4 jobs:
+The service discovery pipeline has four jobs:

 -   [discovery](#Discovery): dynamically discovers targets.
 -   [tag](#Tag): tags discovered targets.